B1nus/wezy/README.md

 loop
   break if ...
 ```
-# Mutability
-Everything is immutable by default.
-Make something mutable with the `mut` keyword: `mut int x = 5`
 # Indexing
 Index a slice, list or array with the syntax `array[1]`.
 Please note that cb is one indexed.
 Cry about it.
 Arrays which are statically sized are bounds checked at compile time and don't need any error handling.
 However, slices or lists with unknown size require error handling.
 (Unless you're writing index 0 in which it's still a compiler error: `Error: cb is one-indexed.`).
 If you're not meaning to do proper error handling, then just use the `try` keyword like so `try slice[1]`.
 If you want proper error handling of out of bounds and such you'd use the `catch` or `switch` keyword as explained in their appropriet headers above.
 ### Why one-indexed?